TimEnalls/Portfolio/README.md

 **2. Deep Learning (Image Classification)** - Implemented a deep learning network using PyTorch to classify images.

 **3. Unsupervised Learning (Clustering)** - Utilized clustering algorithms such as K-means and Principle Component Analysis to compare a business's customer data to external demographic data to identify over and under-represented populations in the customer data.

+**SQL for Data Science - Module 3 Coding Assignment** - This is the final assignment for a SQL for Data Science class by Coursera/UC Davis: University of California.
+The SQL statements used include CASE, INNER JOIN, LIMIT, GROUP BY, ORDER BY, etc.

+**AirBnB Seattle Listings 2016** - In this project, I implemented a K-means clustering model using AirBnB property listing data to identify clusters with attributes most associated with the highest and lowest priced listings.
+Additionally, I published a blog post on Medium.com and created Tableau visualizations to disclose findings.